-Finally, Rule 506c is often preferred to Rule 506(b) because it offers issuers the chance to advertise to prospective investors.
-While this comes at the cost of working with non-accredited investors, the ability to advertise means you can appeal to a wider pool of potential investors.
+Finally, Rule 506c is sometimes preferred to Rule 506b because it offers issuers the chance to advertise to prospective investors.
+While this comes at the cost of working with non-accredited investors, the ability to advertise means you can appeal to a wider pool of potential investors and build your network.

 As mentioned, one of Rule 506(c)’s biggest advantages is that it allows you to raise an unlimited amount of capital.
 This means it differs from many of the other rules in Reg D. For example, Rule 504 of Reg D only allows you to raise up to $10 million.

 However, having no limit on the amount of capital you raise does not mean you can ask for any amount of money.
 You must ensure that you offer securities at a reasonable price to ensure that investors can see the potential for returns.
 Furthermore, you need to define exactly what you’re going to do with the money you raise to ensure investors feel confident about your company.

 For example, let’s say you want to syndicate a real estate development project using multiple accredited investors.
 You’ve decided to offer securities and your research shows you that the project should cost approximately $15 million.
 However, you decide to use your capital raise under Rule 506c to try and raise $25 million.

 Rule 506(c) will not stop you from making an offer of securities with a total value of $25 million.